cs3110/textbook/_sources/chapters/basics/intro.md

 # The Basics of OCaml

 This chapter will cover some of the basic features of OCaml.
 But before we dive in to learning OCaml, let's first talk about a bigger idea: learning languages in general.

 One of the secondary goals of this course is not just for you to learn a new programming language, but to improve your skills at learning *how to learn* new languages.

+{{ video_embed | replace("%%VID%%", "A5IHFZtRfBs")}}

 There are five essential components to learning a language: syntax, semantics, idioms, libraries, and tools.

 **Syntax.** By *syntax*, we mean the rules that define what constitutes a textually well-formed program in the language, including the keywords,